 - Section A USA1920 1973.
-A study of the USA in a period of opportunity and inequality when some Americans lived the 'American Dream' whilst others struggled with the nightmare of poverty, discrimination and prejudice. - Section B Conflict and Tension in Asia, 1950 1975, focuses on the Korean and Vietnam wars, and seeks to show how and why conflict occurred and why it proved difficult to resolve the tensions which arose.

-- Section A Britain: Health and the people: c1000 to the present day. - Section B Elizabethan England, c1568 1603.
+A study of the USA in a period of opportunity and inequality when some Americans lived the 'American Dream' whilst others struggled with the nightmare of poverty, discrimination and prejudice. - Section B Conflict and Tension in Asia, 1950 1975, focuses on the Korean and Vietnam wars, and seeks to show how and why conflict occurred and why it proved difficult to resolve the tensions which arose. - Paper 2 - Section A Britain: Health and the people: c1000 to the present day.
+This topic studies the development of medicine, surgery and improvements in public health since the Middle Ages. - Section B Elizabethan England, c1568 1603.
+This unit studies the challenges and changes that took place when Elizabeth I and assesses the impact of religion, trade, foreign affairs and Elizabeth's private life.